 At 13,796 feet, Mauna Kea has been a sacred place to Hawaiians for hundreds of years.
 It is also home to world-class observatories.
 Because of its pollution-free skies, it’s a prime location to explore the universe.
 A stop at the Imiloa Astronomy Center in Hilo will prepare students to experience the cultural and scientific wonders of this unique place.
-At the 8,000 ft. visitor center (Expect temperatures in the 30’s!), students will participate in an interactive presentation on the night sky using high power telescopes and computer software.
+At the 8,000 ft. visitor center (Expect temperatures in the 30’s!), students will participate in an interactive presentation on the night sky using high power telescopes.
 This is stargazing at its finest!

 The Big Island is considered to have the best snorkeling in the Hawaiian Island chain.
 As the newest island, it’s underwater topography is the most interesting with caves, reef shelves, tide pools and healthy coral.
 We have the cleanest seawater in the northern hemisphere, which makes underwater visibility excellent.
 Tropical fish and sea turtles abound.
 It’s the closest you’ll come to swimming in an aquarium!

 We’ve partnered with the 5 Star PADI Center, Kohala Divers, to offer Open Water SCUBA Certification.
 Students are introduced to a tropical underwater world through classroom time, skills practice in a pool, and open ocean boat dives—all in the calm, pristine waters of the Kohala Coast!
 Certification requires four days and is valid for life.
 Don’t have that much time?
 We also offer a non-certified “Discover SCUBA” course lasting two days.
 It’s a great way to unlock the door to a new world!
 (Full 4 day certification-$395 extra per student/adult OR 2 day Discover Scuba $225 extra per student/adult)